 When you consider how many mistakes you can make with marketing, it’s worth making those mistakes in a safe environment.

 7. Last Activity Field

-Sounds kind of like the name of a rock band, but this could well be a way to make Sales happier with the work Marketing is doing.
-The Last Activity Field could be based around reports of engagement.
+It sounds kind of like the name of a rock band, but this could well be a way to make Sales happier with the work Marketing is doing.
+The Last Activity Field is around reports of engagement.
 Marketers can use the field to identify prospects that are more warm than cold.
-If a prospect has visited the website, clicked on a link, that kind of thing, the report could utilise this and display the more relevant, warmer prospects.
+If a candidate has visited the website, clicked on a link, that kind of thing, the report could utilize this and display the more relevant, warmer prospects.

 Again, this is not always understood, but it can make Sales a lot easier.

 Number eight of the 10 Pardot HACKS refers to sales.
 Sales team members can send individual, 1:1 emails to prospects, all from the prospect record.

 Why would they do this?
 Because the standard sales list is impersonal and full of templates.

 Using a 1:1, a Sales professional can craft an email directly for a prospect.
 It can be 100% personalized and therefore, be used at a crucial moment of the buyer’s journey.
 Pardot allows this to be done seamlessly.
 If Sales teams and Marketing teams aren’t making this happen yet, that’s a lot of untapped sales potential.

 You can use Pardot’s version of retargeting with Engagement Studio, working best with landing pages.
 If someone visits a landing page but doesn’t fill out the form, all is not lost.
 Work with Engagement Studio and introduce some logic to make sure that, after a few days, that same person is sent an email offer.

 An easy one to forget but a brilliant feature of Pardot, Segmentation Rules, allows for a massive range of customer sourcing activities.
 Play around with it, understand how it can throw up prospects that you didn’t even know last week, and you’ll soon see the beauty of it.